zuters/prpe/README.md

   - Requires minor adaptation for using in other languages:
   -- small source code changes
   -- tuning of hyperparameters
-  - to support open-vocabulary (in machine translation), segmented texts should be post-processed (i.e., using [BPE])
+  - to support open-vocabulary (in machine translation), segmented texts should be post-processed (e.g., using [BPE])

 ## Usage instructions